csparpa/pyowm/docs/internals/build.md

     sys.path.insert(0, os.path.abspath('..'))

-Now you are ready to generate HTML docs by issuing:
+Now you are ready to generate HTML docs by launching:

     $> cd sphinx/
     $> make html